unikent/kent-bar/README.md

 ### Caching
 The Kent Bar will cache the api results it receives in browser localstorage for 24 hours.
 Api requests will still be cached via nginx and api.kent as normal.

+add some text to test the gh template